 On Saturday 10/2/2010 I received a letter from the Oklahoma Board of Private Vocational Schools (OBPVS) telling Focus that we need to stop operating Focus Consulting as a school or …

-Pay the OBPVS application fee ($25) and the licensing fee ($1200 + a recurring percentage of classroom revenue, no less than $700/year).
+Pay the OBPVS application fee ($25) and the licensing fee ($1200 one-time + a recurring percentage of classroom revenue, no less than $700/year).

 If Focus doesn’t stop operating as a school they would be discussing our case at their upcoming board meeting so it can be referred to the Oklahoma attorney general’s office for injunctive action against Focus Consulting Inc until we are in compliance.
 They accurately listed my services in their letter as “Custom Software Development, Website Management and Online Marketing.”.